 It is often said that globalization opens international markets, which is one of the reasons why learning Japanese is important.
 Japan is the third largest economy in the world after the United States and China.
 The Japanese economy is larger than those of Germany and the United Kingdom, which are ranked fourth and fifth largest.

-It might be more difficult to find a Japantown than a Chinatown, but Japanese diaspora can be found in several countries.
-Brazil has the largest Japanese community, followed by the United States, the Philippines, China, the United Kingdom, Peru and Canada.
-Japanese communities are also found in Europe, South America, Central America, South Korea, Australia, New Zealand, East Asia, Southeast Asia, South Pacific Islands, Qatar, Pakistan and Russia.
+It might be more difficult to find a Japantown than a Chinatown, but the Japanese diaspora can be found in several countries.
+Brazil has the largest Japanese community, followed by the United States, the Philippines, China, the United Kingdom, Peru, and Canada.
+Japanese communities are also found in Europe, South America, Central America, South Korea, Australia, New Zealand, East Asia, Southeast Asia, South Pacific Islands, Qatar, Pakistan, and Russia.

 Japanese historians say that each language has its own background.
 Few offensive words exist in the Japanese language that pertains to the bodies of animals and humans compared to other languages.
 The fact is that an agricultural country like Japan is more focused on plants and rice than animals such as cattle.
 The Japanese do know bad words and can use them although they are too polite to use such words in public.